hkhc/jarbird.github.io/docs/reference/pom.md

   email: peter@email
 ```

-Similar for licenses and contributors
+Similar behaviour for licenses and contributors.

 ## POM variant <a href="#variant"/>

 Sometimes we may publish multiple components in one project.
-For example, we may create debug or release version of components in single Android project.
+For example, we may create debug or release version of components in a single Android project.
 Those multiple components may have slightly different POM details.
 We can specify these details with the POM variant feature.

 In `pom.yaml` we may specify multiple YAML fragments.
 Each of them is identified by the property `variant`.
 Fragment without `variant` is considered the default fragment.